 Academic Information: 12:1 student-faculty ratio; average class size has 14 students.

-Athletics: 13 NCAA Division II sports, including baseball, softball, men’s and women’s tennis, men’s and women’s soccer, men’s and women’s basketball, women’s volleyball, men’s and women’s golf, and men’s and women’s cross-country.
+Athletics: 13 NCAA Division II sports, including baseball, softball, men’s and women’s tennis, men’s and women’s track, men’s and women’s soccer, men’s and women’s basketball, women’s volleyball, men’s and women’s golf, and men’s and women’s cross-country.
 Men’s volleyball is a club sport.

 Financial Aid: Almost 100% of undergraduates receive financial aid.

 2017–2018 Room and Board: $12,868

 - International Business

 • International Relations

 • Liberal Studies (Education)